Praise to the Lord, the Almighty, the King of creation;

 LOBE DEN HERREN is based on Joachim Neander's 1679 chorale Lobe den Herren, den mächtigen König der Ehren.
 One of the great chorale writers of his time, this enduring example is considered by some to be his best, even one of the best.
 Typical of the period, Psalm-inflected German hymnody was often a statement of wonder in the natural world as indicative of God's living presence.
 But we have precious few of these works: Neander died of tuberculosis at age 30 just one year after publication of Lobe den Herren.
 Johann Sebastian Bach was just five when this work appeared, but he would later include it in one of his own Cantatas (BWV 137, 1725; cf. 13:37 of this youtube video.).

-The tune, widely believed to have originated as a folk tune, is officially attributed to the prolific author, Anonymous, and appeared in the Straslund Gesangbuch (1665), a few years prior to the tune with which it is now associated.
+The tune, widely believed to have originated as a folk tune, is officially attributed to the prolific author, Anonymous, and appeared in the Straslund Gesangbuch (1665), a few years prior to the text with which it is now associated.
 A search on the term 'straslund gesangbuch' will yield many links to LOBE DEN HERREN, demonstrating its significance.

 Descant verse (Hymnal 1982) –